JakeWags/cookbook-ebooks/README.md

 # Cookbooks for everyone!
 Just a bunch of cookbooks I have found in pdf form online.
-The styles and targetted audiences vary drastically.
+The styles and targeted audiences vary drastically.

 Feel free to submit pull requests or send me pdf cookbooks to add!